coreperf/coreperf.github.io/_posts/2013-08-28-more_grep_rejit_benchmarks.md

-I realised that the [article introducing rejit][rejit article] contained only one benchmark comparing a rejit-powered grep-like utility to GNU grep.
+I realised that the [article introducing rejit][rejit article] contained only one benchmark comparing rejit to GNU grep.
 <br />
 So below are shortly commented benchmark results (grepping through the Linux kernel sources) for a wider range of regular expressions.